how to backup your files to a USB stick.

 what size (capacity) USB stick will you need?

-Great, your going to have a go at backing up all your most important files onto a USB stick for safe keeping.
+Great, you're going to have a go at backing up all your most important files onto a USB stick for safe keeping.

 But now you'll want to know what size, or capacity, USB stick to buy.